kingebere/Droppe/README.md

 ## Bugs to fix
 The fakestoreAPI isnt the greatest API in the world , hence ,I encountered challenges working with it and altered suitable choices I loved to make .
 Currently , The select field allows for duplicate selections of the name option which causes addition of duplicate fields values from the selected name  .Therefore, to get the intended result , please select a field only once until I come up with a suitable solution I hope to fix that bug .
 Seems challenging tho .

-A second mionr bug is the function for calculating the discount .
+A second minor bug is the function for calculating the discount .
 Sometimes , it works, sometimes it doesnt .
-I think i will have to relax my brain a bit to understand the concept of discounts in mathematics.
+I think i will have to relax my brain a bit to understand the concept of discounts in mathematics. ..UPDATE ..FIXED

 ## Functionalities Implemented
 - Get 5 Childrens cart